montge/documents/README.md

 __Where?__

 > __All artifacts and deliverables__ shall be developed, version-controlled, stored, and delivered on an industry-standard __public Github__ repository (“Project Repository”). ...
-The Project Repository shall contain the one and only authoritative version of all artifacts produced under this contract.
+The Project Repository shall contain the one and only authoritative version of all artifacts produced ...
 The government, all necessary stakeholders, and the __public__ shall have full read and download access of all artifacts on the Project Repository at all times --- PWS 1.6.15.1

 ## Architecture/Components